 I’ve been busy today making pies for a school function.
 I’d planned on making just one pecan pie, but I found this sweet potato pie that looked so good, I decided to make one of each.
 The sweet potato pie is cooling and may or may not be worth posting, so for now here’s the recipe for Browned Butter Pecan Pie.

 If you’ve read this blog for any length of time, you know I jump from one pecan pie recipe to another.
 It’s a bad habit, but it wasn’t always that way.
 Before I started pie-hopping, I was famous in my town for this one pecan pie.
-Okay, not really “famous in my town” but a few people said this pie was really good and started rumors that I made good pecan pie all because they tried this one.
+Okay, not really “famous in my town” but a few people said this pie was really good and started rumors that I made good pecan pie all because they tried the Browned Butter Pecan Pie.

 - 1 1/2 cups pecan halves